Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 Other firms take a more creative approach to thesis ideation, such as implementing a “start-stop-keep” program in which each investment professional brings a thesis idea to team meetings every 90 days.
 During these sessions, the team reviews ideas and identifies which to work on.
 At the same time, they review their existing theses, deciding to kill or keep them for further investigation.

-Other firms have all their team members develop new theses and develop a voting currency to help select top ideas.
+Another strategy firms use is to have all their team members develop new theses and develop a voting currency to help select top ideas.
 The firm then pursues the winning themes over the next three years and kick off a new wave of theses each year.

 How many investment themes should a firm have?